jaks97/Steam-Keys-Storage/README.md

 ![](https://i.imgur.com/1Xs5LJj.png)

 If you don't know what to fill in SubID, just fill an AppID and the tool should gather a valid SubID.
 But check out that the tool will have troubles to do this with games that were removed from Steam.
 That's were `Removed` checkbox is useful.
 When checked, the tool won't try to connect to Steam and fetch any data.

+You can put anything on the keys box.
+So feel free to use this to store your giftlinks aswell (or just whatever you want).

 The `Details` text box can be filled with anything you want.
 Those details will be stored for each of the keys you just added.
 They are stored per key, not per package.